chaseaw/anRNAlab-Protocols/General/Plasmid-SubCloning.md

  **7.** Cut out the plasmid backbone (and insert, if applicable), taking care to minimize exposure to the light. <br/>
  Gel purify the slices via Monarch NEB Gel Purification Spin Kit. <br/>
- If you have multiple reactions: to increase yield, pool all the samples into one column (up to 5 µg) and elute into 20 µl.
-Measure concentration.
+ Multiple slices/melts can be pooled into one column (up to 5 µg).
+Elute into 20 µl and measure concentration.

 **Optional CIP Reaction (~0.5hrs)**

-_If you are also attempting to isolate the plasmid insert for downstream uses in plasmid cloning, you must dephosphorylate the backbone separately._
+_When isolating an insert cut from plasmid for downstream cloning, dephosphorylate the backbone separately._

 **1.** Setup the following reaction with the *digested plasmid backbone*.
 | Component | Concentration | Quantity |